-Southern California Destination Wedding
+Southern California Wedding

-Northern California Destination Wedding
+Northern California Wedding

-My husband has always adored San Francisco, inspired by Kerouac’s rosy vision of the city but until I lived here, I never understood what made this place worth having a destination wedding in.
-Although I still don’t and probably never will match his level of fondness, I’ve come to discover San Francisco as a fantastic place for a destination wedding photographer, in part because of its stunning views, unique architecture, and brimming culture.
-Most tourists make the mistake of coming in the summertime, which is the one and only season I don’t recommend for a San Francisco wedding.
-Unless you and your future spouse like cold foggy weather, which you may, I don’t suggest coming between mid-June and late August.
-The advice you will hear from any San Francisco destination wedding photographer is to come during “Indian Summer” which is September to October or Spring, which are both filled with warmer, clear and sunny days perfect for a destination wedding ceremony.
-A San Francisco wedding package is the right for you if you were an English major, have at least 2 pieces of Patagonia clothing, or admire John Muir.
+My husband has always adored San Francisco, inspired by Kerouac’s rosy vision of the city.
+Until I lived here, I never understood what made this place worth having a wedding in.
+In the past few months, I’ve come to discover SF as a fantastic place to be a California wedding photographer.
+SF is characterized by stunning views, unique architecture, and brimming culture.
+Most tourists make the mistake of visiting over summer, the only season I don’t recommend for a San Francisco wedding.
+Unless you and your future spouse like cold foggy weather, I don’t suggest coming between mid-June and August.
+The advice you’ll get from any San Francisco wedding photographer is to come from September to October.
+A San Francisco wedding is right for you if you were an art student, have at least 2 pieces of Patagonia clothing, or admire John Muir.

-Alternative California Destination Wedding Options
+Alternative California Wedding Options

-Redwood National Forest:
+Redwood National Forest

-Destination Wedding Photographer’s Final Tips
+California Wedding Photographer – Final Tips